-In this round, the Mellon Foundation is giving priority to applications that manifest 1) a strong focus on issues of race, ethnicity, and migration, or 2) a focus on filling in the gaps left by more traditional narratives in the history of the Americas.
-Up to half of the proposals selected by the Foundation may reflect these areas of study.
+The Mellon Foundation is fundamentally interested in the themes of social and racial justice.
+For the Sawyer Seminars, it is giving priority to applications that manifest 1) a strong focus on issues of race and ethnicity, and related intersectional analyses, or 2) a focus on filling in the gaps left by more traditional narratives about the history and culture of the Americas.

 The link below provides additional information on the selection and award process, and a list of previously funded seminars.

 To submit a preliminary proposal, attach a single PDF to an email to: email@example.com.